hyperman98/Python/README.md

-# Test task is second option to NapoleonIT
+# Test task to NapoleonIT
-Быстрая сортировка с четными и нечетными числами
+QuickSort on Python